Need NMR Instruments for your lab?

 Different types of couplings and their effects on the coupling constant

-According to the definition of Geminal protons, the protons i and ii are geminal protons, as they are attached to the same carbon atom, however, their electronic environments are different.
-The coupling constant value will also depend on the angle between protons i and ii.
-The coupling constant will increase with the electronegativity of the groups.
+According to the definition of Geminal protons, protons I and II are geminal protons, as they are attached to the same carbon atom, however, their electronic environments are different.

 Complex splitting patterns on NMR spectrum